-Tell the students that the image on page 7 of the main coursebook is of a computer.
-Ask them to colour the image.
+Tell the students that the picture given is of a computer.

 Tell them that computer is a machine.

 Encourage the students to name some things which they see around themselves.

 Make them understand some of these things are natural like sun, moon, star, mountains, cat, dog, tree, boy, girl, etc. The other things are man-made like chair, table, TV, fan, pencil, eraser, board, building, washing machine, mobile, etc.